efratChen/JsonFileReader_ReactRedux/README.md

 # JsonFileReader_ReactRedux
-read file json/xml and display in table run the project by npm start
+the project in React.js, Redux the system read file json/xml and display in table run the project by npm start
 Project is running at http://localhost:8080/